Aircloak/aircloak/air/docs/content/attacks.md

 In this difference attack, the attacker exploits the uid-based noise by intentionally adding conditions that have no impact on the true underlying answer, but increase the cumulative amount of noise.
 The bucket pair that differs the most is most likely the one containing the user.

 A simple way to do this is to add conditions like `age <> 1000`, `age <> 1001` and so on.
 These are called chaff conditions.
 In pairs where the underlying set of users is the same, the uid-based noise values are the same for each query of the pair.
 In pairs where the underlying set of users is different, the uid-based noise value is different.

+Alternatively, a range condition such as `age BETWEEN 0 and 1000` can also be a chaff condition.
+Likewise the implicit ranges `round()` and `trunc()` can be chaff conditions.
+This is because these functions can span the entire number range of a column with one bucket.

 The chaff conditions can either all be added to the same query, or added one at a time to multiple pairs, and then summing the results across the first queries of each pair and separately the second queries.